Work in Progress — Version 3.0 · These rules are actively evolving. Last updated April 2026. Some values are soft-locked and subject to playtesting.

 Combat

 Attacks are directed at the defending player's active Hero.
-Defending Creatures may be assigned in front of attackers to intercept.
+Defending Allies may be assigned in front of attackers to intercept.

-1. 1 Declare Attackers — Choose which ready Creatures and/or active Hero will attack.
+1. 1 Declare Attackers — Choose which ready Allies and/or active Hero will attack.
 Attackers exhaust.

 2. 2 First Priority Window — Defending player gets priority first, then attacker.

-3. 3 Assign Defenders — Defending player assigns Creatures and locks the resolution order.
+3. 3 Assign Defenders — Defending player assigns Allies and locks the resolution order.

 4. 4 Response Window — Attacker acts, then defender may respond.
 If both pass, the first exchange begins.

 5. 5 Combat Damage Exchanges — Each side deals damage simultaneously equal to its Attack value.
-If a Creature's Defense reaches 0 it is destroyed.
+If an Ally's Defense reaches 0 it is destroyed.
 If a Hero's Defense reaches 0 it becomes Staggered and overflow becomes HP loss.

 6. 6 Threshold Check — If an HP threshold is crossed during HP loss, the attacking player immediately gains 1 RCP and the defending Hero unlocks its next ability.